sundarvc/java-oauth2-oidc-spring-rest-keycloak/README.md

 Step 5 : . ./get_token_for.sh <user> <password> <scope>

-         scope should be "product:read" , as defined in resource server controller.
+         scope should be "product:read" or "product:write" , as defined in resource server controller.
+         This can be configured by changing the controller java file.

 Step 6 : echo $TOKEN to verify token is present